amrhassab/Computational-Photography/README.md

 ![](HW2_image_processing_in_matlab/P2_demosaicing/P2-union-error.jpg)

 ## Problem 3: Color Transfer
 This is one of my favorite functions, here we use the colors of one (the target image) image to modify that of another image (the source image).
-This was accomplished using the same method from [this](http://pages.cs.wisc.edu/~dyer/cs534/papers/color-transfer-cga2001.pdf)paper.
+This was accomplished using the same method from [this](http://pages.cs.wisc.edu/~dyer/cs534/papers/color-transfer-cga2001.pdf) paper by Erik Reinhard, Michael Ashikhmin, Bruce Gooch, and Peter Shirley.

 ### Results
 #### Source: mysource.jpg